betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ## Fellowship Requirements Questions

+### What are the expectations for a BSSw Fellow?

+Aside from completing the proposed scope of work, BSSw Fellows are life-long members of the BSSw community, to be leaders and advocates for better scientific software and  BSSw.
+Work performed during the period of performance should include the proper BSSw acknowledgement.
+Fellows will be asked to contribute volunteer time, for activities such as BSSw Fellowship applicant reviews and helping to promote the fellowship within their network.

 ### Do you expect fellows to attend events or meetings?

 We encourage fellows to attend the [Exascale Computing Project Annual Meeting](http://www.ecpannualmeeting.com), to be held during the week of February 3-7, 2020 in Houston, TX.